About the directive

 A report on the application of the Directive was published on 29 May 2017 together with the report on the Fitness Check of consumer and marketing law.
 The evaluation aimed to assess whether the CRD has achieved its objectives and whether the anticipated impacts as described in the original impact assessment accompanying the proposal for the Directive have materialised.

-Further to the fitness check of consumer and marketing law and evaluation of the consumer rights directive, the Commission proposed, on 11 April 2018, to revise several existing EU consumer law directives, including the Consumer Rights Directive.
+Further to the fitness check of consumer and marketing law and the evaluation of the consumer rights directive, the Commission proposed, on 11 April 2018, to revise several existing EU consumer law directives, including the Consumer Rights Directive.
+The amending Directive was adopted on 27 November 2019 - Directive (EU) 2019/2161 on better enforcement and modernisation of Union consumer protection rules

 Regulatory choices under Article 29 of the Consumer Rights Directive

 Under Article 29 of the Directive, Member States must inform the Commission about their use of the regulatory choices provided by certain Articles of the Directive.
-The Commission provides a summary table and makes the Member States' notifications publicly available in the form they are provided.
+The Commission makes the Member States' notifications publicly available in the form they are provided.

 Information requirements for contracts other than distance and off-premises contracts